Zhengtong Emperor Zhu Qizhen — Captive of both Nomadic Enemy and His Own Brother

-One reason was that the Lord Yexian couldn’t conquer nor get anything from Ming Empire, and it was pointless to keep a former emperor.
+One reason was that the Lord Yexian couldn’t conquer nor get anything from the Ming Empire, and it was pointless to keep a former emperor.

 Additionally, Zhu Qizhen's new friend, the dear brother of Lord Yexian, had tried his best to make Zhu Qizhen’s returning trip happen; he even planned to lead his army to help Zhu Qizhen get the throne back.

-However, current emperor of Ming, the Jingtai Emperor Zhu Qiyu, the former caring, loving younger brother of Zhu Qizhen, now didn’t want to give back the throne, after having enjoyed the taste of real power.
+However, the current emperor of Ming, the Jingtai Emperor Zhu Qiyu, the former caring, loving younger brother of Zhu Qizhen, now didn’t want to give back the throne, after having enjoyed the taste of real power.